 Scripts are sections of human written, computer-readable code.
 These are executed line by line, in real time, to perform automated functions of the control system.
-Scripts provide ultimate flexibility, and are "where the magic happens", so to say.
+Scripts can be thought of the system automatically performing the steps that a user might, such as see a value, wait on a timer, make a parameter adjustment, etc. Scripts provide ultimate flexibility, and are "where the magic happens", so to say.
 The Script is read and executed on the fly by BruControl's interpreter.
 Each Script is independent of the others and can run concurrently, creating a multi-tasking environment for multiple machines or machine sub-systems.
 For example, in a brewery, one Script can operate and monitor the fermentation temperature control, while at the same time, another Script can operate an automated brewery to produce wort and another can perform an automated cleaning process.
 Each Script can have a nearly unlimited number of steps.